alenamidgen/COMP251/README.md

 # COMP251 Fall 2020
-Assignments from my Algorithms and Data Structures class - to be posted after December 7, 2020.
+Assignments from my Algorithms and Data Structures class.